-- Create and implement a personal project that furthers NCAAT and NCAAT in Action’s mission of educating or engaging Asian American communities on an issue, policy and advocacy, civic engagement, or youth or community engagement
+- Create and implement a personal project that furthers NCAAT and NCAAT in Action’s mission of educating or engaging Asian American communities on an issue, policy and advocacy, civic engagement, youth programs, or community engagement

 - past examples: hosting a fundraiser with proceeds to pay for naturalization paperwork, creating an informational Caard/Linktree on social justice issues, host a voter registration drive in collaboration with an Asian student group on your campus, creating a social media campaign to run on NCAAT’s platforms, etc.